bbars/utils/js-json-son/README.md

 import { Rect, Point } from 'some-geometry-library';

-// There's no need to declare JSONSchema.mix outside anymore: var schema = new JSONSchema(Rect);
+// There's no need to declare JSONSon.mix outside anymore: var schema = new JSONSon(Rect);

 var rect = new Rect(new Point(0, 0), new Point(5, 6));
 // define extra property: